 - 5. To return fully-qualified column names that include the table name when the SQLDescribeCol() function is called, select the Include Table Name In SQLDescribeCol() check box. - 6.
 To limit column sizes to 32-bit signed values, select the Limit Column Size To A Signed 32-bit Value check box. - 7.
 Optionally, to configure the connector to recognize table type information from the data source, select the Enable Table Types check box.
-For more information, see Enable Table Types on page 54. - 8.
+For more information, see Enable Table Types on page 56. - 8.
+Optionally, to return default metadata as SQL_VARCHAR, select the Return Default metadata for SQLDescribeParam check box. - 9.
 To save your settings and close the Simba MySQL ODBC Driver DSN Setup dialog box, click OK.